July ?, 1892 (Leicestershire, England) – December 11, 1916; 24 years old

 In the 1911 census in England, he is listed as 19 years old and Profession as “Apprentice Pattern Maker.”

 Born to Walter Joseph Smith (1868-1936) and Sarah Hammond Smith (1864-1955).

 British soccer player who worked at Dresden Lace Works in Norwalk who returned to Britain to fight in the war and was killed in 1916.
-Before and after pictures of 30 Muller Street.
+Before and after pictures of 30 Muller Avenue.

 From The Norwalk Hour (Weekly) September 14, 1917

 Arthur returned on the SS New York from New York, arriving at Liverpool on 6 June 1915.
 He gave an address of “Wooley Street”, Beeston.
-He was travelling with Walter Spray and Walter Smith, who gave an address of 19 Freer Street, Long Eaton, Derbys and Fred Hunt, who gave an address of Hope Street, Beeston.
+He was traveling with Walter Spray and Walter Smith, who gave an address of 19 Freer Street, Long Eaton, Derbys, and Fred Hunt, who gave an address of Hope Street, Beeston.
 Fred, the son of Edward Hunt of 29 Newton St, Beeston, is known to have gone to America in 1911, arriving at New York on SS Celtic on June 4th.
-He then traveled with his uncle, Henry Hunt and traveled on to Henry’s brother, “J Hunt” in Norwalk, Connecticut, (Ellis Island and UK Arrivals records)
+He then traveled with his uncle, Henry Hunt, and traveled on to Henry’s brother, “J Hunt” in Norwalk, Connecticut, (Ellis Island and UK Arrivals records)

 Bethune Town Cemetery, Bethune, Pas De Calais, France – Grave Ref: VI.
 A. 24.